-Students must meet all college requirements for graduation, as well as complete eight prerequisite courses, one supporting course, and eleven upper division nursing courses.
-MINC Program Planning Sheet.
+Students must meet all college requirements for graduation, as well as complete eight prerequisite courses, one supporting course, and eleven upper division nursing courses (St. Olaf Nursing Program Planning Sheet).

 Nine courses to be completed before beginning upper division nursing courses are: